 For the years ended December 31, 2018 and December 31, 2017, net cash used in investing activities was \$686,458 and \$1,176,919, respectively.
-For the year ended December 31, 2018 and 2017, the cash used in investing continued to be attributed to our acquisition of an interest in Conveniant Hemp Mart, LLC and MoneyTrac Technology, Inc., the Global Hemp Group Joint Venture s, the Bougainville Ventures, Inc. Joint Venture and the GateC Technologies, Inc. Joint Venture and Convenient Hemp Mart, LLC investment were fully impaired and had no intrinsic value due to the litigation with Bougainville Ventures, Inc. (See Item 3, Legal Proceedings); the recession agreement with GateC Technologies, Inc. (see our Form 8-K filed on March 20, 2018), and our analysis of Conveniant Hemp Mart's cash flows, business development, and assets.
+For the year ended December 31, 2018 and 2017, the cash used in investing continued to be attributed to our acquisition of an interest in Conveniant Hemp Mart, LLC and MoneyTrac Technology, Inc., the Global Hemp Group Joint Ventures, the Bougainville Ventures, Inc. Joint Venture and the GateC Technologies, Inc. Joint Venture and Convenient Hemp Mart, LLC investment were fully impaired and had no intrinsic value due to the litigation with Bougainville Ventures, Inc. (See Item 3, Legal Proceedings); the recession agreement with GateC Technologies, Inc. Gee Convenient Hemp Mart's cash flows, business development, and assets.
 With regards to each of the Bougainville, GateC and Conveniant investments, they had an impact on reported operations (see Impairment Table in Item 1 Business Description, Principal Products and Market, Joint Venture Investments).
 Conversely, our Global Hemp Group Joint Venture in New Brunswick Canada is a research and development project and our joint venture with Global Hemp Group in Scio Oregon contains real property and inventory consisting of hemp biomass that is stored and maintain for sale and is stored in good condition based upon our physical inspection.
 Further, we own common stock in Global Payout, Inc. as the result of our MoneyTrac investment.
 Global Payout common stock is traded on the OTC Markets under the trading symbol "GOHE" and has marketable value.